elw1s/CSE222-Data-Structures-and-Algorithm/README.md

 # What is this repository for?

-This course has been taught by Prof. Dr. Fatih Erdoğan SEVİLGEN at Gebze Technical University in 2021.
+This course has been taught by Prof. Dr. Fatih Erdoğan SEVİLGEN at Gebze Technical University in 2021 Spring Semester.
 These are the homeworks of the course.

 ## Installation